enyojs/ares-project/test/selenium/README.md

 **PAGE STILL UNDER CONSTRUCTION**

-## 1- HOWTO execute the ARES TEST SUITE using Selenium IDE
+## 1- HOWTO execute the ARES TEST SUITE using Selenium 2.0 IDE and XML-API

 **FYI:** The ARES TEST SUITE is written using IDE-API XML Formatter and Selenese commands.